mguesmia/angularjs2Calculator/README.md

 # Angular 2 Calculator example

 ## Description
-This repository show a simple Angular 2 calculator demostrating the use  of custom component, ngfor,\n http, \n service, dependency injection,
+This repository shows a simple Angular 2 calculator demonstrating the use  of custom component, ngfor, http, service, dependency injection,
 Map